 Steps to RTO Hypothecation Removal from RC after Car Loan Closure

-If you have bought a car with help of a car loan, and completely repaid the loan either by paying through to last EMI or prepaying for it, then the first thing you must do is get the vehicle transferred in your name from that of the bank.
+If you have bought a car with help of a car loan, and completely repaid the loan either by paying through to the last EMI or prepaying for it, then the first thing you must do is get the vehicle transferred in your name from that of the bank.
 The procedure is called the removal of hypothecation.
-This ensures that the bank does not have control over the car anymore, and you gain the rightful ownership to it.
+This ensures that the bank does not have control over the car anymore, and you gain the rightful owner of it.

-Hypothecation Removal or HP Termination at the RTO Officee
+Hypothecation Removal or HP Termination at the RTO Office

 HP termination is an application to make the entry of termination for the agreement of lease, hire purchase, or hypothecation agreement in the HP certificate.
 You have to go to the nearest RTO office for HP termination.

 - RTO or Regional Transport Office is an Indian Government bureau.
 It is primarily responsible for the registration of vehicles.